rudi77/sdc/project4/writeup.md

 ![][blind_search]

 Now we now where the lines are.
-We use this information when we search for the lines in the subsequent frames.
+We use this information when we search for the lines in the next frame.
 We use the line positions from the previous frame and search in a surrounding area for the next lines.
-Next image shows this approach:
+The next image shows this approach:

 ![][next_search]